 Ports of Departure

-Are you near a major cruise port like Miami or Galveston?
-The good news is that you have your choice of either cruise line.
-If you are close to a smaller cruise port like Mobile, Charleston, or New Orleans, then you’ll be glad to know you still can sail aboard Carnival.
+If you are close to a smaller cruise port like Mobile, Jacksonville, or Charleston, then you’ll be glad to know you still can sail aboard Carnival.
 Royal Caribbean is catching up in this regard, sailing from spots like Baltimore and New Orleans (2024).

-Carnival offers up trips from many more departure points than Royal Caribbean.
-Yes, trips from smaller ports are usually aboard smaller and older ships.
-But we think any cruise is better than no cruise.
+Bottom line: Carnival offers up trips from a number of smaller ports.
+Yes, trips from smaller ports are usually aboard smaller and older ships, but we think any cruise is better than no cruise.

 Atmosphere on Board